 I've been in love with color since I got my first box of 64 crayons, little waxen soldiers standing at attention, representing infinite possibilities.

-My second act started in January, 2018, proving it is never too late to truly see, create, and find your passion.
+I'm proof that it is never too late to truly see, create, and find your passion.
 My artwork has now become the way I tell my story.
-It is how I explore questions, and express my gratitude and hope for the future.
-Donating paintings to be auctioned to raise funds for charitable organizations, particularly ones that spark advocacy in child welfare or sea turtle conservation, is a way to put some good out into the world.
+It is my way of exploring questions, and expressing gratitude.
+That includes donating paintings to be auctioned for charitable fundraisers, particularly organizations that spark advocacy in ocean/sea turtle conservation and child welfare.
+More than ever, it’s my time to put some good out into the world.

 I'm honored that a painting I donated to Make-A-Wish Wishmaker's Ball charity auction, number 33 in my Turtle Tracks Art series, is the first painting in the world sold to an individual to be PixelStix-enabled with video content.

 It took a primordial experience on Melbourne Beach in 2017 to deepen my sense of interconnectedness with the universe.
 I had an epiphany while witnessing a mama sea turtle return to her birthplace to nest.
 So began my connection with these creatures and their incredible, primordial journey.
 It’s a story I’ve expressed through a series of acrylic abstracts titled Turtle Tracks Art.